Skip to content

 • Effect: Controls which handlers generate API endpoints

-• All: All handlers with endpoint-compatible message types generate endpoints (use [HandlerEndpoint(Exclude = true)] to opt out)
+• All: All handlers with endpoint-compatible message types generate endpoints (default).
+Use [HandlerEndpoint(Exclude = true)] to opt out individual handlers.

-• Explicit: Only handlers with [HandlerEndpoint] attribute generate endpoints
+• Explicit: Only handlers with [HandlerEndpoint] or [HandlerEndpointGroup] attribute generate endpoints

 • See: Endpoints Guide for full documentation